tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 As you can see, you can create dynamic filtering rules for object types, or hostnames according to their origin.

-The color of an entry indicate whether all requests were blocked (reddish), all requests were allowed (greenish), or some were blocked some were allowed (yellowish).
+The color of an entry indicates whether all requests were blocked (reddish), all requests were allowed (greenish), or some were blocked some were allowed (yellowish).

 In bold, domain names.
 Domain names are hostnames, but hostnames are not necessarily domain names from uBlock's point of view: domain names are extracted as per [Mozilla Public Suffix list](https://publicsuffix.org/).